Understanding your LabCorp NMR LipoProfile Report

 • High triglycerides are a cardiovascular risk factor.

-• When LDL-C and ApoB disagree, cardiovascular risk tracks with ApoB, not LDL-C.
+• When LDL-C and ApoB or LDL-P disagree, cardiovascular risk tracks with ApoB, not LDL-C.

 • High Apolipoprotein(B) is a well-established factor of cardiovascular disease.